Unity-Technologies/Unity.Mathematics/src/Documentation~/4x4-matrices.md

 ## Multiplying a 4×4 matrix

-Unity Mathematics defines the `*` operator differently to `UnityEngine`.
+Unity Mathematics and `UnityEngine` define the `*` operator differently.
 The `*` operator for [`float4x4`](xref:Unity.Mathematics.float4x4) implements componentwise multiplication.
 If you multiply a `float4x4` of all 1s with 0.5 on the diagonal, you get back the half identity because the upper and lower triangles of the matrix are multiplied by the respective zero entries from `f4x4_HalfIdentity`:

 ```c#
 // Unity Mathematics example